Back to main page...

 GP #1-16 The 16 "general purpose" buttons, LEDs and rotary encoders are assigned to various functions depending on the menu context.

-• Edit screen: the rotary encoders are used to change values of the parameter layers.
+• EDIT page: the rotary encoders are used to change values of the parameter layers.
 By default, these layers control the note, velocity and gatelength.

 The GP buttons are used to active/deactivate steps in the trigger layers.
 The appr.
 LED will be lit when the function is activated.
 By default, the trigger layers are assigned to Gate, Accent and Roll.

-• In all other menu pages: the GP buttons and rotary encoders can be used to select and change the menu item which is displayed at the same location on the LCD.
+• In all other menu pages: the GP buttons and rotary encoders can be used to select and change the menu item which is displayed at the same location on the LCD (soft functions).

 The usage is very intuitive and doesn't need further explanation - you will like it! :)